Aquanty/rtd-hgs/docs/source/index.rst

 Input instructions !
 Grade z

-The instructions used to generate the mesh shown in Figure :ref:`fig:gen_blocks_mesh`  are:
+| The instructions used to generate the mesh shown in Figure :ref:
+| are:

 ::